-That, in turn, was correlated with slower cognitive processing, attention deficit, and hyperactivity.
+That, in turn, was correlated with slower cognitive processing attention deficiet, and hyperactivity.
 The combination made them very impulsive, he says, which could cause poor decision-making.

-Together, the studies are further indication that the health effects of air pollution go beyond the respiratory problems that are already well documented.
+Together, the studies are further indication that the effect of air pollution goes beyond the respiratory problems that are already well documented.
 Early studies in Mexico City had already connected air pollution to brain inflammation found in diseases such as multiple sclerosis.

 The Spanish researchers found that children in Barcelona attending schools in high pollution areas had less cognitive development over the course of a year than children in less-polluted areas.
 The study included 7- to 10-year-olds at 39 schools.
 They were given computerized tests that measured changes in their working memory and attention spans.

 Lead author Jordi Sunyer, co-director of the Centre for Research in Environmental Epidemiology, says that air pollution could lead to an increase in collective “school failure.”

 “The implications are probably not noticeable at an individual level, but at the community level the cognitive, functional impact may have a social impact,” he says.
 Previous studies on the mental impact of lead in gasoline produced similar results.

 Sunyer says the Spanish study is more evidence that should compel environmental policy makers to take action.
 Potential impacts could include controlling traffic better and reducing fine particles from diesel engines in urban areas.

 “For the average person, it’s important to avoid commuting to the schools by car,” he adds.
 “If possible, bike or walk.”
 If you can't do either of those, park your car at least 100 meters from the school or turn off the engine in front of the school while waiting for your child.
 Sunyer also urges that school buses should always have a particulate filter that is checked to make sure it’s working.

 Another environmental expert agrees the “take home message” is a warning to parents that respiratory problems may be the tip of the iceberg.